Opinion | The NFL didn't learn enough from the Ray Rice incident. Kareem Hunt proves it.

 Therein lies the problem when a multibillion-dollar entity is tasked with regulating itself.
 There’s little motivation for engaging in any meaningful action; all that matters is damage control.
 Executives are tasked with quelling negative PR while keeping the business running profitably and effectively.
 We saw the same problem with the international governing body of soccer, FIFA, whose anti-bribery expert resigned in frustration two years before a massive corruption scandal sparked a wave of executive arrests.

 Some have suggested the league should match TMZ’s practice of paying for surveillance videos.
 While that leads to a bevy of legal liabilities, it’s clear the NFL isn’t living up to its promise of a proactive and effective investigation process.
 The swift dismissal of Kareem Hunt doesn’t look quite so swift when you realize his misconduct had been an open secret for close to ten months.
 Whether that’s by design is up for discussion.
-But if the standard for proof in a league investigation is video evidence and accuser statements, it’s pretty pitiful that the NFL finds itself two steps behind the likes of TMZ and GMA.
+But if the standard for proof in a league investigation is video evidence and accuser statements, it’s pretty pitiful that the NFL finds itself two steps behind the likes of TMZ and "GMA."